audy/miniblast/readme.md

-# MiniBLAST
+# miniblast

 The usual seed and extend search algorithm implemented in Ruby.

     miniblast database.fasta query.fasta [kmer_length]

-This is a pet project of mine.
-Instead of getting a Chevy z28 or a pair of really slick roller skates, I hack away at my DNA sequence searching program.
+While other men tune their Z28s, I hack away at miniblast.

 ## What it do?